Skip to main content

 Specify:

-• <certificate_uuid_1> — The ID of the CA certificate that you added to the secret manager in step 1.
-You can copy it from the control panel: in the top menu, click ProductsSecrets Manager → tab Certificates → in the menu of the certificate, select Copy UUID;
+• <certificate_uuid_1> — the ID of the CA certificate you added to the Certificate Manager in step 1.
+You can copy it in the Control panel: in the top menu, click ProductsCertificate Manager → in the certificate's menu, click Copy UUID;

-• <certificate_uuid_2> — The ID of the certificate that you added to the secret manager in step 2.
-You can copy it from the control panel: in the top menu, click ProductsSecrets Manager → tab Certificates → in the menu of the certificate, select Copy UUID;
+• <certificate_uuid_2> — the ID of the certificate you added to the Certificate Manager in step 2.
+You can copy it in the Control panel: in the top menu, click ProductsCertificate Manager → in the certificate's menu, click Copy UUID;

-• <loadbalancer> — ID or name of the load balancer.
-The list can be viewed with the command openstack loadbalancer list.
+• <loadbalancer> — the load balancer ID or name.
+You can view the list using the openstack loadbalancer list.

-If a TLS(SSL) certificate is added to a load balancer rule with HTTPS protocol and it expires, you can replace it by adding another certificate with a new certificate expiration date.
+If a load balancer rule using the HTTPS protocol has a TLS(SSL) certificate that is about to expire, you can replace it by adding a different certificate with a new expiration date.

-1. Add a new custom certificate to the secret manager.
+1. Add a new custom certificate to the Certificate Manager.

-2. In the dashboard, on the top menu, click Products and select Cloud Servers.
+2. In the Control panel, on the top menu, click Products and select Cloud Servers.

 5. Open the rule card.

-6. In the TLS Certificate line, click .
+6. In the TLS certificate row, click .

 8. Click .